gmarino2048/64bit-os-tutorial/Chapter 1/1.4 - The GDT/README.md

 * Code and Data configurations
 * Memory block granularity
 * Stack Growth Direction

+## Handling Improper Access

+How exactly does the CPU help with memory access though?
+The answer lies in system interrupts.
+If a process running in ring 3 attempts to access memory in tiers 0-2, then the CPU will detect a descrepency in the protection levels and throw an interrupt which can then be handled by the Operating System.
+(In most cases, the offending process is killed.)

 ## Building

 Building this example is the same as building the previous step.
 To